gdi3d/beautiful-jekyll/_posts/2020-01-18-your-filename.md

 - Manage your Git repositories.
 All your repositories will be stored here (repositories can be public or private)
 - Give access to your developers
-- It has a bugtracker where you will create your tickets for bugs or features that your team need to work on.
+- It has a bug tracker where you will create your tickets for bugs or features that your team needs to work on.
 - Manage pull requests (more on this below)

-If you don't want to use BitBucket you can use [GitLab](https://about.gitlab.com/) and [deploy it on your own server](https://about.gitlab.com/install/) or use [github.com](https://github.com/)
+If you don't want to use BitBucket you can use [GitLab](https://about.gitlab.com/) and [deploy it on your server](https://about.gitlab.com/install/) or use [github.com](https://github.com/)

-## Basic workflow to work efficently with Git
+## Basic workflow to work efficiently with Git

-In git you **save** (commit) your code in branches.
+In git, you **save** (commit) your code in branches.
 Branches are created when you want to create a new feature or work on bug.

 There's at least one branch called **Master**.
 This branch will be your primary branch, where the most updated version of your application will be.

-All the new features or bugfix that you develop will have their on branch and then will be merged, using a pull request, to **Master** branch
+All the new features or bugfix that you develop will have their own branch and then will be merged, using a pull request, to **Master** branch

 ### Merge and Pull Requests
 Pull Requests (or Merge request) it just a fancy name for the step needed to merge your changes into **Master** branch.
 *You can merge o ask a pull request to other branches too, it's not limited to Master.
 But I'm talking about the final step before deploying your changes to production*

-Usually there's a **Merge Master** inside your team and he is the sole responsible of accepting or rejecting the **Pull Request**.
+Usually, there's a **Merge Master** inside your team and he is the sole responsible of accepting or rejecting the **Pull Request**.

 ### How many Branches should I use?
 There's no fixed number of branches or anything like that.
 A minimal common pattern is to have something like this: